-John T. Loftin was elevated to colonel after Antietam and led the Sixth at Fredericksburg and Chancellorsville.
-In the latter battle the Georgians participated in Stonewall Jackson's famous flank attack that smashed the Union Eleventh Corps.
-Following Chancellorsville the Sixth was sent to Kingston, North Carolina and then to Charleston, South Carolina.
+John T. Lofton was elevated to colonel on 17 September 1862, after Antietam, and led the Sixth at Fredericksburg and Chancellorsville.
+In the latter battle, the Georgians participated in Stonewall Jackson's famous flank attack that smashed the Union Eleventh Corps.
+Following Chancellorsville, the Sixth was sent to Kingston, North Carolina and then to Charleston, South Carolina.
 From July 1863 until February of the next year it manned the defenses of Charleston Harbor, fighting at Battery Wagner and helping to garrison Fort Sumter.

 External Web sites related to the Battle of Olustee